A project charter is the key document in the initiation stage of the project management process. This document provides an outline of:

 TIP: Remember the Triple Constraint!
 As the scope increases, time and cost will be impacted.

 To determine a precise budget, we will need to establish a Work Breakdown Structure.
 However, we’ll leave that for Project Plan.
 The budget in the Project Charter is an estimate based on the scope described.
-Although, it is helpful to take a moment to think about the sponsor’s requirements, how they translate to activities and how much each of these activities will cost.
+Although, it is helpful to take a moment to think about the sponsor’s requirements, how they translate to activities, and how much each of these activities will cost.

 Try listing out each requirement, activity and cost in a table like the one below.

-First of all, what is a milestone?
 The Project Management Institute defines a milestone as “the planned completion of a significant event in the project”.

 Every project is subject to risk.
 As the project manager, you identify these risks and include them in the Project Charter.
 There are various categories of risk such as business risk, technical risk, political risk, legal risk, project risk (budget, time, scope), environmental risk and reputational risk.
 You must assess these risks and have a plan to mitigate the risk.